Good day to you!!

 the official state flower in 1959.

-blueberries, lentils, peas, hay, potatoes, and wheat.
+6. Apples, asparagus, blueberries, lentils, peas, hay, potatoes, and wheat are among the crops grown in Washington.

 Rainier National Park, North Cascades National Park, and the beautiful Jade